patrickramp/warrant-canary/README.md

 # warrant-canary
 A simple warrant canary/ signed policy builder in Rust.
-Designed to facilitate the making an HTML canary notice.
+Designed to facilitate quickly making a HTML canary notice.

 This command line application will build and output a HTML page containing a signed warrant canary.
 The included policy and announcements are for example only and may not be appropriate for everyone.